qodesmith/typer/README.md

 *   `true` - Indicates you want the `typerFinished` event fired once Typer is finished.
 This event is fired from `document.body`.
 The default (if left unspecified) is false.

 * * *
+* * *

+## Showcase

+Have you done something cool with Typer.js?
+Have an awesome site / use-case you'd like to share?
+[Contact me!](https://twitter.com/Qodesmith) I'd love to show off your awesomeness with a link here.